flownexus-lwm2m/flownexus/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to the lwm2m_server project!
+Thank you for considering contributing to the flownexus project!
 We appreciate your support and effort to improve this open-source project.
 Below are some guidelines to help you get started.

 ## Making Changes and submitting a Pull Request